August 28, 2025

 By Janine Mothershed

 ICD-10-PCS (International Classification of Diseases, 10th Revision, Procedure Coding System) is the system used in the United States to code inpatient hospital procedures.
 Unlike ICD-10-CM, which is used for diagnoses, ICD-10-PCS is specific to procedures performed in the hospital setting.
-Building an ICD-10-PCS code requires a solid understanding of its structure and logic.
+Knowing how to build an ICD-10-PCS code requires a solid understanding of its structure and logic.

 The Structure of an ICD-10-PCS Code